sf-wdi-37/dom-events-jquery/README.md

       alert("Yay!");
   }
 ```

+**Check for Understanding:** Where is this code above using a callback?

 When we've selected an element or elements with jQuery, we can use jQuery's `.on` method to add an event listener: